PhoenixTales/phoenix-docs/promo/faq/en.md

 * In parts hand-written notes and hand-drawn ingame artworks.
 * New animation repertoire for new skills and crafts.
 * Diverse new books and other ingame writings.
-* Consequent development of the gothic/wabi-sabi artstyle; the colony and world beyond is more gloomy and mystic than ever before.
+* Consequent development of the gothic/wabi-sabi artstyle; the colony and the outside world are gloomier than ever before.
 * New vegetation that is linked with the story and gameplay.
 * Discarded skills from the Sequel: (Armor making, bow making, fletching, cooking, enhanced rune making, staff fighting) and new skills (acrobatics II & III, enhanced forging, shield fighting, scroll writing, ...).
 * New monsters (demonic variations from the Sequel, undead variations and a few completely new monsters).